kanchNaik/httpsgithub.SoftwareVendorsRecommendations/README.md

 User Feedback Loop: Collecting user feedback on recommended vendors could help improve the model over time.

 Dynamic Thresholding: Rather than a fixed cutoff, adaptive thresholds based on query specificity or vendor categories could improve relevance.

+one of the approaches is using disltilBert model it is a lightweight model that performs similarly to BERT. we can train model and store it in pickle file and use it to predict similarity. since we are using a deep learning model, the model will itself learn features and we don't have to setup threshold manually.
+LoRA and QoRA fine-tunning techniques can be used to further optimize the model.
+I have added sample code, which is still not performing well but can be explored further to obtain better results.
+I also added some smoothing function but this model needs further work refer Ranking vendors by BERT.ipynb.